-Area Institutional Definition Institutional SLO CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
+Area Institutional Definition CONTENT Content is knowledge of the concepts, principles, terminology and methodologies used within the discipline.
 COMMUNICATION Students communicate knowledge, ideas, and reasoning clearly and effectively in written or oral forms appropriate to the discipline.
-CRITICAL THINKING Critical thinking is characterized by the comprehensive analysis of issues, ideas, and evidence before accepting or formulating an opinion or conclusion. logically from multiple perspectives, using
+CRITICAL THINKING logically from multiple perspectives, using